piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Deploying the Application to Azure
 - Sample Application: 3-Tier Application Implementation

-### Day 7: Introduction to Agile Project Management 🗂️

-- Understanding Work Items and Backlogs
-- Managing Tasks and User Stories
-- Planning and Tracking Progress
-- Sample Application: 2-Tier Application IaC

-### Day 8: Basic Project Artifacts with Azure Artifacts 📦
+### Day 7: Basic Project Artifacts with Azure Artifacts 📦

 - Overview of Azure Artifacts
 - Creating and Managing Simple Packages
 - Promoting the package
 - Basic Dependency Management
-- Sample Application:
+- Sample Application: To be decided

+### Day 8: Azure DevOps wiki and creating Architectural diagrams
+- Overview of wiki
+- How we can use Azure DevOps wiki to collaborate on a project
+- Importance of documentation
+- How to create effective architectural diagrams

 ### Day 9: Security and Permissions in Azure DevOps 🔐